• Skip to Content

 Course offerings at the undergraduate level focus on providing students with mathematical tools, problem-solving strategies and expertise useful in science and engineering.
 To fulfill requirements, a concentrated area of engineering courses (or approved natural science courses) must be completed.
 The college has formulated several recommended options within the discipline.

-The Department of Applied Mathematics offers a BS degree in applied mathematics through the College of Engineering & Applied Science.
-The BS degree is designed to prepare graduates for exciting and diverse professional careers, and for graduate study in a wide variety of disciplines.
-A minor in applied mathematics and a minor in statistics are offered through the College of Arts & Sciences.
+The Department of Applied Mathematics offers a BS degree in applied mathematics through the College of Engineering & Applied Science and a BA degree in Statistics and Data Science through the College of Arts & Sciences.
+Both undergraduate degrees are designed to prepare graduates for exciting and diverse professional careers, and for graduate study in a wide variety of disciplines.
+A minor in applied mathematics and a minor in statistics and data science are offered through the College of Arts & Sciences.

 The objectives of the Department of Applied Mathematics at CU Boulder are summarized below:

-• offer and monitor degree programs leading to BS, MS and PhD degrees in applied mathematics;
+- offer and monitor degree programs leading to BS, MS and PhD degrees in applied mathematics and BA in statistics and data science;

-Courses at the undergraduate level provide training in a broad range of mathematical techniques and problem-solving strategies.
+Courses at the undergraduate level provide training in a broad range of mathematical and statistical techniques and problem-solving strategies.
 These courses teach the concepts and methods central to applications of linear algebra, ordinary and partial differential equations, numerical analysis, probability and statistics, complex variables and nonlinear dynamics.
-Since applied mathematicians often are involved in interdisciplinary work, the BS degree requires an in-depth knowledge of some area of science or engineering where mathematics is used.
+Since alumni are often involved in interdisciplinary work, the undergraduate degrees require an in-depth knowledge of some area of science or engineering where mathematics is used.
 This knowledge prepares graduates to successfully communicate and cooperate with engineers and scientists.
-The BS degree also requires knowledge of a programming language and skill in using the computer.
+Both the BA and BS degrees also requires knowledge of a programming language and skill in using the computer.

 Desired Outcomes